 Get a quote

-Please note that the information in this article is for information purposes only and does not constitute advice.
+Please note: this article is for information purposes only and does not constitute advice.
 Please refer to the particular terms and conditions of an insurer before committing to any financial products.

 Does the AA offer the best car insurance?

-What does the AA car insurance offer?
+What does the AA car insurance cover?

 Fire excess£100